-Allow updates that have been sent via TCP and for which the standard mapping from the initiating IP address into the IN-ADDR.ARPA and IP6.ARPA namespaces match the name to be updated.
-The name field should be set to "."
+This rule allows updates that have been sent via TCP and for which the standard mapping from the client's IP address into the in-addr.arpa and ip6.arpa namespaces match the name to be updated.
+The identity field must match that name.
+The name field should be set to ".".
+Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.